JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 ```
 npm run couchdb-get
 ```
-Queries the CouchDB HTTP API and constructs a JSON document representing all user-created objects which have been saved to CouchDB in 'res/couchDBData.json'.
+Queries the CouchDB HTTP API and constructs a JSON document ('res/couchDBData.json' by defualt) representing all user-created objects saved to the CouchDB server.
 This document will be used to upload these objects when running `couchdb-set`.
 This command will not work if the CouchDB server is not running at the domain specified in 'config.js'.